Academic Life

 The School of Architecture

-In the undergraduate major, architecture is taught in the context of a liberal arts education, emphasizing the complex interrelationship between architecture, society and technology.
-The curriculum for the master’s degree emphasizes design expertise in the context of urbanism, landscape and new technologies.
+Our programs examine the complex interrelationship between architecture, society and technology.
+The curriculum for both the Professional and Post-Professional M.Arch Degree Programs emphasizes design expertise in the context of urbanism, landscape and new technologies.
 Architecture is understood as a cultural practice involving both speculative intelligence and practical know-how.
-Each student constructs a personal course of study around a core of required courses that represent the knowledge essential to the education of an architect today.
+Each student constructs a personal course ofstudy around a core of required courses that represent the knowledge essential to the education of an architect today.

-The Professional Master in Architecture degree, accredited by the National Architectural Accrediting Board (NAAB), is intended for students who plan to practice architecture professionally and qualifies them to take the state professional licensing examination after completing the required internship.
-The Post-Professional Graduate Program is available to those who hold the degree of Bachelor of Architecture (B.Arch.) or its equivalent from an international institution.
-These are students who have successfully completed a professional program in architecture and have fulfilled the educational requirements for professional licensing in the state or country in which the degree was granted.
+Accredited by the National Architectural Accrediting Board (NAAB), the Professional Master in Architecture program is intended for students who plan to practice architecture professionally and qualifies them to take the state professional licensing examination after completing the required internship.
+The Post-Professional Graduate Program is available to those who hold the five-year degree of Bachelor of Architecture (B.Arch.) or its equivalent from an international institution; these are students who have successfully completed a professional program in architecture and have fulfilled the educational requirements for professional licensing in the state or country in which the degree was granted.

-The school has two five-year doctoral programs: The History and Theory track focuses on the history, theory and criticism of architecture, urbanism, landscape, and building technology.
-The Computation and Energy track develops research in the field of embodied computation and new systems for energy and environmental performance.
-The approach is interdisciplinary, covering a broad range of research interests from an architectural perspective.
-Working closely with the faculty of the school and allied departments in the University, students build individual programs of study involving at least two years of coursework, General Examinations, and a dissertation.
+Additionally, the school offers two five-year doctoral programs: The History and Theory track focuses on the history, theory and criticism of architecture, urbanism, landscape, and building technology.
+The Computation and Energy track develops research in the field of embodied computation and new systems for energy and environmental performance with an interdisciplinary approach, covering a broad range of research interests from an architectural perspective.
+Working closely with the faculty of the school and allied departments in the University, students build individual programs of study involving at least two years of coursework, General Examinations and a dissertation.

 The School of Engineering and Applied Science

-Teaching and research in engineering focus on questions of fundamental importance — what are society’s most pressing needs and how can engineers contribute transformative solutions that truly benefit humanity?
-From the foundations of computing to lifesaving medicines, such breakthroughs grow from an interdisciplinary and inclusive culture that prioritizes mentoring, collaboration, innovation and entrepreneurship.
+Teaching and research in engineering focus on developing transformative solutions for the good of humanity and the sustainability of the planet.
+From the foundations of computing to lifesaving medicines, breakthroughs grow from excellence in the core engineering disciplines and nimble interdisciplinary collaboration.
+The school’s inclusive culture prioritizes mentoring, innovation and entrepreneurship.

-Current areas of strength and growth in the engineering school include machine learning and artificial intelligence, quantum engineering, bioengineering, energy and the environment, robotics, blockchain technologies, next-generation wireless and materials science.
-Through engagement with industry, entrepreneurship, and technology transfer, the school plays a key role in driving the region’s innovation ecosystem.
-Working across the social sciences, humanities and public policy, the school also leads in examining and improving the role of technology in society.
+Current areas of strength and growth in the engineering school include artificial intelligence, quantum engineering, bioengineering, energy and the environment, robotics, blockchain technologies, next-generation wireless, materials science and the intersection of engineering and the arts.
+The school helps drive the region’s innovation ecosystem through engagement with industry, entrepreneurship and technology transfer.
+Working across the social sciences, humanities and public policy, the school leads in examining and improving the role of technology in society.

 The Keller Center for Innovation in Engineering Education is a cross-campus hub for creating societal impact through entrepreneurship, design thinking and innovative interdisciplinary education.

-Degrees offered by the school include a Bachelor of Science in Engineering (BSE), a Bachelor of Arts (A.B.) in computer science, and a Doctor of Philosophy (Ph.D.), as well as a limited number of master’s degrees.
-In spring 2023, the school enrolled 1,693 undergraduates, of whom 41% were women.
-In 2022–23, 845 graduate students, including 32% women, were pursuing advanced degrees in engineering.
+Degrees offered by the school include a Bachelor of Science in Engineering (B.S.E.), a Bachelor of Arts (A.B.) in computer science, and a Doctor of Philosophy (Ph.D.), as well as a limited number of master’s degrees.
+In spring 2024, the school enrolled 1,737 undergraduates, of whom 41% were women.
+In 2023-24, 849 graduate students, including 32% women, were pursuing advanced degrees in engineering.

 The Princeton School of Public and International Affairs

-The school counts among its alumni a secretary of state, a secretary of defense, a secretary of the treasury; several U.S. representatives, senators, and governors; a chair of the Federal Reserve Board; U.S. and foreign government officials and ambassadors; leaders of nonprofit organizations; and other policy influencers.
+The school counts among its alumni a secretary of state, a secretary of defense, a secretary of the treasury; a U.S. Supreme Court justice; several U.S. representatives, senators, and governors; a chair of the Federal Reserve Board; U.S. and foreign government officials and ambassadors; leaders of nonprofit organizations; and other policy influencers.
+Princeton SPIA has alumni posted across federal governments in the U.S. and internationally, and is similarly proud to have representation in state and local offices and organizations throughout the country and world.

-The Princeton School of Public and International Affairs offers a multidisciplinary undergraduate liberal arts major for students who are passionate about public policy.
-Students participate in policy task forces, which can include travel in the United States and abroad, and focus on a broad range of subjects; recent examples include better health policies for all; leadership in protracted countries; defending the rule of law in China; defining and claiming workers’ human rights; democracy and governance in developing countries; information ethics and policy; and U.S. policy toward its territories.
+The Princeton School of Public and International Affairs offers a multidisciplinary undergraduate liberal arts major for students who are interested in public policy.
+Complementing a disciplinary and skills-based foundation, students participate in policy task forces on a broad range of subjects; recent examples include global health policy; leadership in protracted conflicts around the world; defending the rule of law in China; defining and claiming workers’ human rights; democracy and governance in developing countries; information ethics and policy; and U.S. policy toward its territories.
 The undergraduate concentration culminates in the senior thesis—a major scholarly work that addresses a specific policy question, drawing out policy implications and/or offering policy recommendations.

-The school’s full-time, residential graduate degree programs are designed to prepare students for careers in public service, and include a two-year Master in Public Affairs (MPA) program, a one-year Master in Public Policy (MPP) program for mid-career professionals, and a Ph.D. program that focuses either on Security Studies; or Science, Technology, and Environmental Policy (STEP).
+The school’s full-time, residential graduate degree-granting programs are designed to prepare students for careers in public service, and include a two-year Master in Public Affairs (MPA) program for early-career professionals, a one-year Master in Public Policy (MPP) program for mid-career professionals, and a Ph.D. program that focuses either on Security Studies or Science, Technology, and Environmental Policy (STEP).
 Three optional certificate programs allow graduate students to specialize and deepen their expertise in a specific policy area.

 The graduate programs emphasize policy-oriented research and teaching.
 MPA candidates follow a core curriculum—which includes a required course on race, power, and inequality—and then pursue one of four fields of concentration (international relations, international development, domestic policy, or economics and public policy).
 They have the opportunity to gain real-world experience, completing a policy workshop for a real-world client.
 Students also gain professional experience during a required summer internship between their first and second years of study.